THE ART OF GUILLOCHE

-The Czapek “Grand Feu” enamel dial is one of the most difficult technique of the art of watches decorating which offers as well the highest durability.
-The master artisan of our Manufacturing Partner Donze Cadrans in Le Locle, does not paint the motif directly on the watch but applies more oxides on the dial in gold.
-Then, the enameler moves the dial into fire (800-900° C) several times to allow motif and colors appear gradually.
+The Czapek “Grand Feu” enamel dial is one of the most difficult techniques of the art of watch decorating but offers maximum durability.
+The master artisan of our manufacturing partner Donze Cadrans in Le Locle, does not paint the motif directly on the watch but applies more oxides on the dial in gold.
+Then, the enameler moves the dial into a fire (800-900° C) several times to allow motif and colors appear gradually.
 The “Grand Feu” enamel sets unalterable and refined decoration… including a secret signature in the case of Czapek.

 The Quai des Bergues N° 29 and its secret signature